-Big Data Company Shakeout in 2013?
+Big Data Company Shakeout?

 Usually when there is so much hype…there is an inevitable boom-bust-boom cycle.
 Hence my question: Is the Big Data shakeout inevitable?